brittanystoroz/recroom/docs-guide/09 - Data Management, Storage and Offline.md

 HighFidelity.ApplicationSerializer = DS.IndexedDBSerializer.extend();
 HighFidelity.ApplicationAdapter = DS.IndexedDBAdapter.extend({
     databaseName: 'hifi', // create a database named hifi
-    version: 1, // specify a version # for the db
+    version: 1, // specify a version for the db
-    migrations: function() { // add or update our object stores for application models this.addModel('podcast');
+    migrations: function() { // add or update object stores for app models this.addModel('podcast');
         this.addModel('episode');
     }
 });
 ````

 In this example, we've created a database named `hifi`, and added our IndexedDB object stores in the `migrations` method.
-Whenever you update your database schema, you will also need to bump the version property so IndexedDB is aware that there are changes to be made.
+Whenever you update your database schema, you will also need to bump the version property so IndexedDB is aware there are changes to be made.

 By default, the keyPath for object stores is `id`.
 We can configure this by explicitly passing in a custom keyPath when we add our models: